 Instagram Influencer Marketing Stats

 Instagram influencer marketing stats show respectable influencers on this platform charge an average of $10 for every 1,000 followers or $250 to $750 per 1,000 engagements.
 The rates, of course, vary based on the industry and influencer.
 YouTube influencers on the other hand get $20 for 1,000 subscribers or $50 to $100 for every 1,000 views.
 Snapchat marketing data mention this platform is very similar to Instagram as influencers also charge $10 for every 1,000 followers.

 Instagram has definitely become the golden goose for millions of companies around the world.
-According to Instagram marketing statistics published by Mobile Marketer, this is the platform of choice for 93% of influencer marketing campaigns.
-The same data points to a 60% hike in the number of Instagram Stories used for influencer marketing over a single quarter.
+According to Instagram marketing statistics published by Marketing Dive, this is the platform of choice for 93% of influencer marketing campaigns.
+The same data points to a 60% hike in the number of Instagram stories used for influencer marketing over a single quarter.
 This compares to a 10% decline in influencer marketing campaigns for Twitter and a 20% drop for Facebook.

-20. On Instagram, females post more than four-fifths of sponsored content.
+23. On Instagram, 84% of females create sponsored content.